 On a last note, buying or renting a home often requires good credit.
 Keep an eye on your credit cards and other accounts.
 Set up text alerts on purchases and review your accounts regularly.
 There seems to be an increase in fraudulent credit card purchases.
 Scammers are getting smarter and might start out with small charges, potentially testing to see if the number is working.
 The credit card companies are generally good with dealing with fraudulent charges but the sooner they or you catch them the better.

 When it comes to your financial welfare you need to be alert as it is better to be proactive rather than reactive.
 If you are considering a real estate transaction in the near future, please contact me, Sandra Visser, for a consultation.
 I have a network of realtors throughout the United States and Canada and I can also connect you with a qualified real estate professional to best assist you in your area.

-Selling or buying in upper Fairfield county and New Milford?
-Give Sandra a call, text or email for your personal analysis. ....
+Selling or buying in upper Fairfield, lower Litchfield and western New Haven counties?
+Give Sandra a call, text or email for your personal analysis.....

 Happy November!
 Autumn is here amist the rain and the bear sightings.
 Time to enjoy some last few times roasting marshmallows around the fire pit before coming inside to a toasty fireplace.